PrinceS17/Cancellation/uhd_transceiver/ReadMe.md

 Besides, linear cancellation is tested reliable while all cancelers are updated to non linear cancellation since the latter can be linear by setting dim = 1 defaultly.

 #### 3. Function and header file
-digital\_SIC.cpp, rcos\_filter.cpp contain functions. wavetable.hpp is header file to generate different signals. sic\_db.cpp is used to calculate the cancellation result in dB through a fft block from github. nonlinear.cpp is used to generate matrix A with nonlinear components for nonlinear cancellation.
+digital\_SIC.cpp, rcos\_filter.cpp contain functions.
+They are now rewritten into every source file. wavetable.hpp, fft.hpp are header files.
+The former is to generate different signals and the latter is to realize fft and sic\_db(). sic\_db.cpp is used to calculate the cancellation result in dB through a fft block from github.
+Now it is in fft.hpp. nonlinear.cpp is used to generate matrix A with nonlinear components for nonlinear cancellation.
 It also contains a back up of x2A() for linear cancellation only before.

 ### Classification by signal